 The CogAT exam is made up of three sections called batteries (verbal, nonverbal, and quantitative).
 The number of questions and question types on each test are determined by both the grade level and the specific form of the test your child will be taking.
 With administration time, the CogAT exam takes between 2-3 hours to complete.

-For a more in-depth description of the CogAT exam, utilize our Frequently Asked Questions page to answer any questions you may still have.
+For a more in-depth description of the CogAT exam, visit our Frequently Asked Questions page.

 The best way to prepare for the CogAT exam is by exposing your child to the exam format and the types of questions they will see on the day of the test.
 With Mercer Publishing’s full-length Practice tests, your child will experience the same format and number of questions as the actual exam.
 Each practice test booklet contains 1 full-length exam and comes with the answers and explanations.
 Downloadable versions of our tests are also available for Mac and PC users.